MAKING SPACEPartner

 200

-Each cycle supports 200 Disabled young people across two six-month cohorts (early- and mid-career).
+Each cycle supports 200 Disabled people across two six-month cohorts.
 Delivered virtually with local employer integration, the model can be deployed region by region while holding a consistent programme structure.
-Philanthropic capital underwrites participant delivery and de-risks employer engagement — so corporate partners enter with confidence and build toward sustained, paid participation.
+Philanthropic capital underwrites participant delivery and de-risks employer engagement, so corporate partners enter with confidence and build toward sustained, paid participation.

 200